Board of Directors

 Toronto

-Denise applies her recognized business expertise in complicated business environments, stakeholder engagement, governance, mergers, and the integration of merged and acquired entities.
 She works to help individuals and organizations deliver measurable outcomes.
-Denise’s most recent work focuses on utilities, (regulated and non-regulated) energy security, climate change, artificial intelligence (AI), serving the underbanked, health care and a national digital health platform.
-In addition to being a director at the Ontario Medical Association, she is also a board director of Cashco Financial Inc, vice-chair of the board at Ronald McDonald House Charities, chair of the board at EnerFORGE, chair of the board at Oshawa Power and Utilities Corporation, vice-chair of the board at Synergy North and chair of the board at Canada’s Great Kitchen Party, a social enterprise.
+Denise’s most recent work focuses on renewable energy enterprises, utilities, (regulated and non-regulated) energy security, climate change, artificial intelligence, serving the underbanked, health insurance and health care.
+In addition to being a director at the Ontario Medical Association, she is also the Independent Chair of Blue Cross Canada, Board director of Cashco Financial Inc, Chair of the Board at Ronald McDonald House Charities Toronto, Chair of the board at EnerFORGE, Chair of the board at Oshawa Power and Utilities Corporation, board director Synergy North.

 David Collie headshot